Deps-API/deps-go/README.md

 ## Features

-- **Idiomatic Go**: Clean, generated Go code that feels natural to use.
+- **Idiomatic Go**: Clean, facade-based Go code that feels natural to use.
 - **Typed**: Fully typed with Go structs for a better developer experience.
 - **Lightweight**: Minimal dependencies.
 - **Flexible**: Configure the HTTP client, timeout, and base URL with functional options.